better-futures-studio/filament-local-logins/README.md

 To utilize this package, you need to set `ADMIN_PANEL_LOCAL_LOGINS_ENABLED` and `ADMIN_PANEL_LOCAL_LOGIN_EMAILS` in your environment file.
 These settings allow you to enable or disable the package and specify the emails that can log in.

+**NOTE:** The emails that will be set in the environment file must be registered in the database.

 ## Requirements

 This package requires the following: